4 Maccabees 1

 16And what is the law?
 The law is the word that comes from the God who knows all things, the law that trains the soul and guides the mind to truth.

-God knows all things—past, present, future.
-His law, therefore, is not arbitrary.
-It is not the whim of a despot.
+God knows all things - past, present, future.
+So His law is never the whim of a despot.
 It is the Word of one who sees the end from the beginning, who understands the human heart and the true path to flourishing.
-When reason submits to this law, it is not submitting to something lesser; it is submitting to something infinitely greater than itself.
+When your reason bends to this law, it does not stoop.
+It reaches up.
+It submits to something far greater than itself.

 17For the law says, "Thou shalt not murder.
 Thou shalt not steal.
 Thou shalt not commit adultery.
 Thou shalt not bear false witness."
 And it teaches us thus: if we regulate our appetite for food, and refrain from fornication, and abstain from all covetousness, then we are philosophers.